 The case of TRUNCATE SQL verbs is specific.
 As no "FOR EACH ROW" trigger can be fired for this verb, the consequences of a TRUNCATE cannot be cancelled by E-Maj.
-Therefore, its execution is only accepted for "audit_only" tables groups.
+Therefore, its execution is forbidden for "rollbackable" tables groups in "logging" state.
+In contrast, TRUNCATE is always permitted for "audit_only" tables groups.
 In such a case, only its execution is recorded.